Kasp100/NeonCode/README.md

 A **rule** inside grammar sets is a special kind of **function**.

-Their declaration follows the following syntax:
+Rules follow the following syntax:
 - Optionally start with their **subordination**, an integer to determine the precedence of each rule.
 (Where **0** is the most precedence / least subordination.)
 - Followed by their **return type**.
 - Followed by their individual grammar, where curly brackets indicate parameters to be passed.
+- Ending in their **function body**

 It is important to note the limitation of custom grammar:
 The **grammar set** itself needs to be parsed before being used with `parse`.